Nathan R. Welch, “Joseph Smith's Childhood Illness,” in Religious Educator 10, no. 3 (2009): 131-136.

 Joseph Smith’s Childhood Illness

-Nathan Welch (email@example.com) is a resident physician at the University of Nebraska Medical Center.
+Nathan Welch (firstname.lastname@example.org) was a resident physician at the University of Nebraska Medical Center when this written.

 Joseph Smith Jr., prophet of The Church of Jesus Christ of Latter-day Saints, was known for his robust strength and active life.
 Despite this reputation, he walked with a slight limp, which was the result of a childhood bout of typhoid fever.